-MONTEREY BOATS reserves the right to make changes at any time, without notice, in prices or to make changes in colors, specifications, equipment, options, materials, etc., and MONTEREY BOATS shall be under no obligation to equip or modify boats built prior to such changes.
+MONTEREY BOATS reserves the right to make changes at any time, without notice, in prices or to make changes in design, colors, specifications, equipment, options, materials, etc., and MONTEREY BOATS shall be under no obligation to equip or modify product built prior to such changes.

-IMPORTANT: Return of the Warranty Registration Card to MONTEREY BOATS is important for purposes of recording customer information for notification and correction of product defects under the Federal Boat Safety Act.
+IMPORTANT: Proper registration of the Warranty with MONTEREY BOATS is important for purposes of recording customer information for notification and correction of product defects under the Federal Boat Safety Act.

-MONTEREY BOATS is the registered tradename and trademark of SEABRING MARINE INDUSTRIES, INC., a Florida Corporation, the warrantor herein.
+MONTEREY BOATS is the registered tradename and trademark of SEABRING MARINE INDUSTRIES, INC., a Florida corporation, the warrantor herein.

 SEABRING MARINE INDUSTRIES, INC. d.b.a.
-MONTEREY BOATS 1579 SW 18th Street - Williston, Florida 32696 Telephone (352) 528-2628 / Facsimile (352) 529-2628 DEALER www.montereyboats.com
+MONTEREY BOATS 1579 SW 18th Street - Williston, Florida 32696 Telephone (352) 528-2628 / Facsimile (352) 529-2628 www.montereyboats.com